- 2 cans (15 ounces each) tomato sauce

 - 1/2 teaspoon pepper

-- Shredded lettuce, sliced ripe olives and additional sour cream, optional
+- Optional toppings: shredded lettuce, sliced ripe olives and additional sour cream

-Bake, uncovered, at 350° for 20 minutes.
+Bake, uncovered, 20 minutes.
 Sprinkle with remaining cheddar cheese.
-Bake 4-5 minutes longer or until cheese is melted.
-Garnish with lettuce, olives and sour cream if desired.
+Bake until cheese is melted, 4-5 minutes.
+If desired, serve with toppings.

-Freeze option: Cover and freeze unbaked enchiladas.
+Freeze option: Cover and freeze enchiladas before baking.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Bake as directed, increasing time as necessary to heat through and for a thermometer inserted in center to read 165°.
 Yield: 8 servings.

 Reviews for Cheese Enchiladas